BBC to show first WSL game on network TV

 On Saturday, Everton v Manchester City at Goodison Park will be shown on BBC One as part of 22 live WSL matches on the BBC this season.

-The new campaign starts on Friday with live text coverage of Manchester United against Reading on the BBC Sport website.
+The new campaign starts on Friday with live coverage of Manchester United against Reading on the BBC Sport website.

 On Sunday there is then live coverage of the London derby between Arsenal and Chelsea on BBC Radio 5 Live and Brighton v West Ham on the BBC Sport website and app.